tonxycs/SemDINO/README.md

 [https://drive.google.com/drive/folders/1DurQS_nSuU1qWm0ycvp_M4Hthe84RNFe]

-How to use?  following this:
+How to use?  following this 🐶:

       YOUR_DATA_DIR
       ├── ...